 Now think of Y{ad} on a Keynesian cross diagram.
 As we saw above, aggregate output will rise as I and NX do.
 So we know that as i increases, Y{ad} decreases, ceteris paribus.
 Plotting the interest rate on the vertical axis against aggregate output on the horizontal axis, as below, gives us a downward sloping curve.
 That's the IS curve!
-For each interest rate, it tells us at what point the market for goods (I and NX, get it?) is in equilibrium.
+For each interest rate, it tells us at what point the market for goods (I and NX, get it?) is in equilibrium-holding autonomous consumption, fiscal policy, and other determinants of aggregate demand constant.
 For all points to the right of the curve, there is an excess supply of goods for that interest rate, which causes firms to decrease inventories, leading to a fall in output toward the curve.
 For all points to the left of the IS curve, an excess demand for goods persists, which induces firms to increase inventories, leading to increased output toward the curve.